OrderLab/OKLib/README.md

 ```

-#### 7.4 Monitoring Detection Results via logs
+#### 8.4 Monitor detection results

-##### 7.4.1 Reproduce failures (~2min)
+##### 8.4.1 Reproduce failures (~2 min)

 This step is for artifact evaluation only.
-You should execute next step instead if you are users to deploy the tool to production systems.
+If you are users to deploy Oathkeeper
+to production systems, you should execute the next step instead.

 To start a zookeeper instance and reproduce ZK-1496, run: